 The background of our curriculum: Proven concepts and a lot of feedback

-The StartHub Africa curriculum is based on scientifically proven concepts: The action-oriented approach is borrowed from STEP, a concept that yielded 88 jobs per 100 participants trained in developing countries.
+StartHub Africa’s curriculum builds on science-based concepts: The action-oriented approach comes from STEP, a concept that produced 88 jobs per 100 participants trained in developing countries.

-The high-level structure is governed by Eric Ries’ “Lean Startup” and “Running Lean” by Ash Maurya , while practical and playful methods stem from Neck’s “Teaching Entrepreneurship”.
-The mindset part has its base in the “EntreComp” by the Joint Research Center of the EU Commission while Prof. Leifer (Stanford University) experimented with design thinking in emerging countries which inspired the curriculum.
+The overall structure is determined by Eric Ries’ “Lean Startup” and “Running Lean” by Ash Maurya, while practical and playful methods come from Neck’s “Teaching Entrepreneurship”.
+The mindset part follows the “EntreComp” of the EU Commission’s Joint Research Center.
+Prof. Leifer (Stanford University) experimented with design thinking in emerging countries and thereby inspires the curriculum.

-In co-creation with lecturers and students the proven concepts have been tailored to the needs of students in East-Africa.
+In cooperation with lecturers and students, the proven concepts are tailored to the needs of students in East Africa.